Singles' Day: Description

 Singles' Day serves as an occasion for single people to meet and for parties to be organized.
 The holiday was initially only celebrated by young men, hence the initial name Bachelors' Day.
 However, it is now widely celebrated by both sexes.
 Blind date parties are popular on this day, in an attempt to alter the single status of the participants.
-Some universities organize special programs to gather singles together for the celebration.
-Singles may take on an annoyed or self-deprecating attitude in response to remaining single as a university student, but university initiatives have helped curb that negativity.
 Although this date is meant to celebrate singlehood, the desire to find a spouse or partner is often expressed by young Chinese people on this date, while other love-related issues are discussed by the Chinese media.

 Shopping

 The event is not an officially recognized public holiday in China, although it has become the largest offline and online shopping day in the world.
 Sales in Alibaba's e-commerce websites, Tmall and Taobao, have reached US$5.8 billion in 2013, US$9.3 billion in 2014, US$14.3 billion in 2015, US$17.8 billion in 2016, and over US$25.4 billion in 2017.
 JD.com also achieved a sales record of US$19.1 billion in 2017, while Lazada drums up US$123 million.

 As more people join in the celebration of this holiday, many companies have taken the opportunity to target younger consumers including businesses such as restaurants, karaoke parlors, and online shopping malls.
 For example, the Chinese online shopping mall Taobao sold goods worth 19 billion CNY (about US$3 billion) on 11 November 2012.

 On Singles' Day 2017, Alibaba set a world record for most payment transactions during the festival.
 Its mobile wallet app Alipay processed 256,000 payment transactions per second.
-A total of 1.48 billion transactions were processed by Alipay in the entire 24 hours, with delivery orders through Cainiao (Alibaba's logistics affiliate) reaching close to 700 million, breaking the previous record set in 2016.
+A total of 1.48 billion transactions were processed by Alipay in the entire 24 hours.

+In 2020, Singles' Day resulted in the mailing of four billion parcels.

+Singles' Day is the world's largest online shopping event.
 The event is now nearly four times the size of America's biggest shopping days, Black Friday and Cyber Monday.

-Cultural Events
+Cultural events

-Singles' day have come to also represent as a cultural event.
-Alibaba usually hosts large celebratory festivals on the night before its biggest shopping day and have featured global celebrities including Nicole Kidman in 2017, Taylor Swift at Alibaba's Shanghai gala in 2019, and Katy Perry performing in a livestream in 2020.
+Singles' Day has become a cultural event.
+Alibaba usually hosts large celebratory festivals on the night before its biggest shopping day which have featured global celebrities including Nicole Kidman in 2017, Taylor Swift at Alibaba's Shanghai gala in 2019, and Katy Perry performing in a livestream in 2020.
 Not merely a shopping event but the holiday is also a day when people can party to socialize and meet other people, as well as practising traditions that celebrate the single life.

 2011 marked the Singles Day of the Century (Chinese pinyin: Shiji Guanggun Jie) as this date had six "ones" rather than four, increasing the significance of the occasion.
 In 2011, an above-average number of marital celebrations occurred in Hong Kong and Beijing on 11 November.